jkropacek/timed-shutdown-startup/README.md

 * rtcwake
   * The shutdown and startup are performed through the `rtcwake` command, which is part of `linux-utils-ng`, usually already preinstalled.
   * `rtcwake` requires **root priviledges**
+  * in order to be able to run the script without having to pass the password, I found two possible ways:
+    * add the `rtcwake` command into the *sudoers* file, allowing it to run without the password.
+This is done via calling the `sudo visudo` command, and adding the `$USER ALL= NOPASSWD: /usr/sbin/rtcwake` line (note that this will allow the `rtcwake` command to run without password anywhere on the system!
+    * add the whole script to the `sudoers` file and lock it up with tight priviledges (I find this option much more dangerous!)
+    * if someone manages to find a safer way to run this script (ideally remotely) without having to pass the password, please let me know

 ## Usage
 Run using `sh timed-shutdown-startup.sh [OPTION1] ...
 [OPTION2] ...`, where the `[OPTIONS]` are used to specify arguments, mainly the day and times at which the computer is supposed to shutdown and startup.